+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 FUSHIMI INARI TAISHA SHRINE

 233 meters above sea level you will find Fushimi Inari Taisha Shrine.
 A must on your trip!
-Shrinet is popular because of all its “Senbon Torii”, rather its nearly 5,000 Senbon Torii.
-This shrine is one of Japan’s most popular destinations for influencers and for those looking for a unique holiday image.
+The shrine is popular because of its “Senbon Torii”, rather it’s nearly 5,000 Senbon Torii.
+This shrine is one of Japan’s most popular destinations for influencers and those looking for a unique holiday image.

-Each post is coated with the name along with a message in honor of the company that donated the post to the shrinet.
+Each post is coated with the name along with a message in honor of the company that donated the post to the shrine.

-Unfortunately, there are usually a lot of people in and around the shrinet.
+Unfortunately, there are usually a lot of people in and around the shrine.
 The secret is simple though, it just takes you to be a little hurtful.
-The higher up the mountain you go, the less people and better photo opportunities.
+The higher up the mountain you go, the fewer people and better photo opportunities.
 A couple of minutes’ walk is enough to escape the crowd.

 nishiki market